-This report should be at least 2,000 words long.
+This report should be 2,000 words long (+/- 10%).
 You may quote from your diary as a source for your discussion.
+You will have either the 4 weeks from the start of semester 1 or 4 weeks from the end of your internship to complete this report, whichever is later.